ZissisM/EnergyCrisis/README.md

  * Fig5.do: Generates Panel C,D,E of Figure 5.
 Also estimates average coefficients (included in generated excel sheet) used for Panel A. Uses *country* datasets.

  * Fig6.do: Generates Figure 6.
 Uses country datasets.
+Legend is edited manually for visual purposes.

  * fig7_gen.do: Generates Figure 7 (and Figure S6 making the minor modification specified in code).
 Also generates Table EDF4 (multivariate regression of shares on vulnerability).
 Uses *combined* datastes.